-An Organisation Strategy should outline 1-5 specific priority areas within the mandate of the organisation that are particularly important to Denmark and hence will provide the basis for Denmark's dialogue with and monitoring of the organisation.
-The selected priority areas should relate to Danish political priorities in Danish Foreign Policy, Danish Strategy for Development Cooperation and Humanitarian Aid and depend on the organisation, its mandate and role in the broader multilateral architecture (if a multilateral organisation).
+An Organisation Strategy should outline 1-5 specific priority areas within the mandate of the organisation that are particularly important to Denmark and hence will provide the basis for Denmark's dialogue with the organisation and monitoring of their strategies or programmes.
+The selected priority areas should relate to Danish political priorities in Danish Foreign Policy, Danish Strategy for Development Cooperation and depend on the organisation, its mandate and role in the broader multilateral architecture (if a multilateral organisation).
 One priority area should address the organisation's effectiveness, including institutional reform processes, adaptive management, efforts to combat corruption and misuse of funds and sexual exploitation and abuse.
-The Danish priority areas should as a general rule be based on the organisation's own strategic plan and results framework, including the organisation's own indicators if available.
+The Danish priority areas should as a general rule be based on the organisation's own strategic plan or plan and results framework, including the organisation's own indicators if available.
 It may however be relevant to include a Danish priority not in the strategic plan of the organisation, if it is an area of high priority for Denmark.

-It is also important to include lessons learnt from studies, evaluations and other assessment on the relevance and effectiveness of the organisation.
-This includes conclusions from the most recent MOPAN assessments.
-Experiences from previous collaboration should be included, e.g. by drawing on annual stock taking reports or minutes from consultations prepared by the MFA unit in charge of the collaboration as well as the most recent Mid Term Review of the current Organisation Strategy.
+It is also important to include lessons learnt from relevant studies, reviews, evaluations and other assessments regarding the relevance and effectiveness of the organisation.
+This includes assessments, conclusions and recommendations from the most recent MOPAN assessments.
+Experiences from previous collaboration should be included, e.g. by drawing on annual stock taking reports or minutes from consultations prepared by the MFA unit in charge of the collaboration with the organisation.